lfcampos/lfcampos.github.io/presentations/grad_school/talk.md

 ========================================================
 incremental: true

-- What year?
+- What year are you?
+- Have done some research?
 - Who is thinking about going to Graduate School?
 - Who wants to go to Graduate School?
-- Who is absolutely sure they want to go to Graduate School
+- Who is absolutely sure they want to go to Graduate School?